cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

    * - ``<element-id>``
      - Name of the element

-You can filter the runs either by the status of program, start and end time , and can also limit the returned records.
+You can filter the runs either by the status of element, the start and end times, and can limit the number of returned records.

 .. list-table::
    :widths: 20 80